 So thanks Skooter – I know you probably weren’t thinking of this in a financial perspective, but thanks for being a model citizen.

 What’s the scariest or most expensive bill your pets have given you?
-Tell us in the comments!
+Tell me in the comments!

 Liked this post?
-Subscribe to our newsletter below to receive our posts in your email!
+Subscribe to my newsletter below to receive more posts in your email!